Quantum Circuit Compiler for a Shuttling-Based Trapped-Ion Quantum Computer: Evaluation

-When comparing our compiler with the naive approach, but additionally removing trivial redundancies via the Pytket \texttt{RemoveRedundancies} pass, the compiled circuits have between 2.35 and 4.84 times less single qubit gates and up to 1.50 times less two-qubit gates.
-The overall gate count of our compiler is on average 2.80 times lower than the overall gate count of the improved naive transformation.
-These high factors show the potential of the optimizations our compiler applies.
-In the improved naive transformation for 98\,\% of the circuit the result have a lower or equal gate count when excluding the \gate{Ry} gate from the native gate set before executing the \texttt{RebaseCustom} pass.
-The reason for this is that excluding gates from the native gate set reduces the number of different gates.
-Consequently, it is more likely that gates of the same type are next to each other allowing a better removal of redundancies.
+Comparing our compiler to the naive approach, but additionally removing trivial redundancies using Pytket's \texttt{RemoveRedundancies} pass, the compiled circuits in the circuit library have between 2.50 and 4.29 times fewer single-qubit gates and up to 1.13 times fewer two-qubit gates.
+For the same reason as for the naive approach, our compiler produced results with up to 1.27 times more two-qubit gates for 34\,\% of the circuits.
+The overall gate counts of our compiler are on average 2.86 times lower than the overall gate counts of the improved naive transformation.
+These high factors show the potential of the optimizations applied by our compiler.
+In the improved naive transformation, for 98\,\% of the circuits our compiler calculated results with a lower or equal gate count when the \gate{Ry} gate was excluded from the native gate set before executing the \texttt{RebaseCustom} pass.
+This is because excluding gates from the native gate set reduces the number of different gates.
+Consequently, gates of the same type are more likely to be located next to each other, allowing for better redundancy removal.